-Prerequisite: PHY 211 with a "C" grade or better

-Expands upon PHY 211 and examines thermodynamics, electric fields, electric circuits, magnetic fields, light and optics, and modern physics.
+Prerequisite: PHY 211 with a "C" grade or better 60 lecture hours, 30 lab hours Expands upon PHY 211 and examines thermodynamics, electric fields, electric circuits, magnetic fields, light and optics, and modern physics.
 The concepts and theories presented in class are explored through demonstrations and hands-on experiments.